ludwigHoon/Aduhan/README.md

 This was made during CodeathonX KL on 13-14 April 2019.

 Aduhan was created by 4 passionate youths from different background interested in using tech to make this a better world.
 Aduhan wants to provide everyone better access to public facilities.
+(SDG 11)

 # Problem statement
 1. How can we ensure that everyone has access to good public facilities?